-The term concasser as defined by the Larousse Gastronomique (The Chef’s bible) defines it as: "The French term for chopping or pounding a substance, either coarsely or finely.
-When skinned deseeded tomato pulp is finely chopped it is known as tomato cancassee."
+Concasser as defined by the Larousse Gastronomique (The Chef’s Bible) defines it as: “the French term for chopping or pounding a substance, either coarsely or finely.
+When skinned de-seeded tomato pulp is finely chopped it is known as tomato concassé.”

 - Bunch these together and cut them into small dice.